geosoft1/tools/docs/Cloud tool.md

 Make sure that `-delete` is the last argument in your command otherwise it will delete **everything**.

-## Why backup tool is part of cloud tool?

-Simply because mostly the code is shared with cloud tool.

 ## Troubleshooting

 If you don't get `Done.` message check